HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### Prefers-color-scheme and high contrast support

+{# TODO authors - can we think of a better name for this section?
+It covers more that just what's in there now #}

 The <a hreflang="en" href="https://www.w3.org/TR/mediaqueries-5">CSS Media Queries Level 5 specification</a>, published in 2020, introduced a collection of User Preference Media Queries that allow a website to detect Accessibility features that a user may have configured outside of the website itself.
 These features are typically configured through operating system or platform preferences.

 `prefers-reduced-motion` is used by web authors to replace animations or other sources of motion on the web page with a more static experience, typically by removing or replacing the content.
 This can help a range of people that may be distracted or otherwise triggered by rapid movement on the screen.
 We found that 32% of websites use the `prefers-reduced-motion` media query.

 `prefers-reduced-transparency` indicates that the end user has asked the operating system to minimize or eliminate translucency and transparency effects.
 This affordance might be turned on by end users to help with reading comprehension or to avoid common "halo effects" that can negatively affect users with visual impairments.
 We do not have data on the usage of this relatively new media query.

-`prefers-contrast (high or low)` suggests that the end user would prefer a high-contrast or low-contrast contrast theme.[TODO link to contrast section].
+`prefers-contrast (high or low)` suggests that the end user would prefer a [high-contrast or low-contrast](#color-contrast) contrast theme.
 This can help with reading comprehension and eye strain.
 We do not have data on the usage of this relatively new media query though we found that 25% of websites use <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/CSS/@media/-ms-high-contrast">`ms-high-contrast`</a> which is a Windows-specific approach to handling contrast preferences.

 `prefers-color-scheme` (light or dark) allows a user to request light color on a dark background experience, or vice-versa.
 This was the earliest of the User Preference Media Queries to be introduced.
 This capability, commonly known as "dark mode" support, rose to prominence in 2019 after <a hreflang="en" href="https://en.wikipedia.org/wiki/Light-on-dark_color_scheme#History">Apple standardized it</a> in iOS 13 and iPadOS, though it had been a common accessibility feature for many years prior to that.